-The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 40D are two digital cameras that were revealed to the public, respectively, in June 2008 and August 2007.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 40D are two digital cameras that were officially introduced, respectively, in June 2008 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 10.1 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 10.1 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is notably larger (28 percent) than the Canon 1000D.
 Moreover, the 40D is substantially heavier (64 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 40D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 1000D was launched at a markedly lower price (by 65 percent) than the 40D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.